A Serious Betting Breakdown of the Belichick Hoodie Prop

 Lime is a very popular color of athletic sporty electrolyte liquid, but would the Patriots really pour that on Bill Belichick?
 I don’t think so.
 According to Oddshark, yellow has only been poured twice since Super Bowl 35—neither of which on Belichick.

 If you think the Eagles will win, perhaps yellow/green is for you, as they poured that color after the NFC Championship.
 However, orange has actually been a strong bet over the past decade.
-The Saints, Packers, Seahawks, and Broncos have all poured orange, which can also be had at a juicy payoff at BetDSI.
+The Saints, Packers, Seahawks, and Broncos have all poured orange, which can also be had at a juicy payoff.
 The Eagles are a “green” team, but their particular shade is most akin to the Gatorade Fierce “Green Apple” flavor, which I hardly doubt a team would stock on the sidelines.

 Over/Under Peyton Manning Commercials (By Michael Leboff)